 All in all, by incorporating AI into your strategy, you’ll be able to create a better experience for your email subscribers.
 Isn’t that the most important goal, after all?

-In 2023, tracking open rates will be less important.
+In 2024, tracking open rates will be less important.
 Instead, email marketers will start to pay more attention to other factors like unsubscribe rate and clicks.
-According to online data, in 2023, click-through rate (CTR) will be the most important KPI with nearly half of marketers listing this as the KPI that they will measure most, followed by return on investment (ROI).
+According to some names in the industry, click-through rate (CTR) will be the most important KPI with nearly half of marketers listing this as the KPI that they will measure most, followed by return on investment (ROI).

 The reason for this is the updates that Apple has made to its operating system.
 Without getting too technical, basically what it means for marketing teams is that they will no longer be able to tell when an email was opened on an Apple device.
 As a result, open rates will no longer be accurate and other metrics will give a better indication of engagement.

-According to research completed by Ascend2 about enterprise email marketing, 64% or enterprise marketers believe that email marketing automation will be one of the biggest trends in 2023.
+It is certain that email marketing automation will be one of the biggest trends in 2024.
 However, like Mailmunch, we believe that it should rather be described as an email marketing best practice instead of a trend.
 Trends come and go, but once you’ve incorporated automation into your strategy, it will be hard to change your new ways, even more so if you operate in the eCommerce space.

 Here are some email marketing automation tactics we recommend: